chrisjmccormick/wiki-sim-search/README.md

 <tr><td>6</td><td>Learn LSI model with 300 topics</td><td>~4hrs. ??</td><td>lsi.lsi_model</td><td>3.46 MB</td></tr>
 <tr><td>7</td><td>Convert articles to LSI</td><td>2.57 hrs.</td><td>corpus_lsi.mm</td><td>33.2 GB</td></tr>
 </table>

+The final LSI matrix is pretty huge.
+We have ~4.2M articles with 300 features, and the features are 64-bit (8-byte) doubles.

+To store this matrix in memory, we need (4.2E6 * 300 * 8) / (2^30) = ~9.4GB of RAM!

+* TODO - I'm looking at how you save this LSI index, how long it takes to load, etc...

 * TODO - I think you can delete the bow.mm at a minimum...